 It seems that everyone else you’ve met knows your country better than you.
 It’s easy to forget to appreciate domestic travel!

 You knew you’d have fun, but you didn’t know how deeply you would connect with your temporary home and ‘family’ abroad.
-Reverse homesickness is real.
+The only one on our list that could be interpreted as a reason as to why not move abroad – reverse homesickness is real.
+But the memories you made are worth it.

-Were you surprised that life abroad taught you these unusual lessons?
+Were you surprised that your time abroad taught you these unusual lessons?
 What else did travelling teach you?

 If you’re not ready to return home yet, or you’re planning another trip abroad, find a job or internship through Europe Language Jobs to give you an excuse to get back on the road and keep learning!